ale1999l/write-up/README.md

 - Decompressing bzip2 files using  ` bunzip2 `
 - Extracting tar archives using  ` tar -xf `
 ## Result:
 I founded the password by converting the hexadecimal dump into binary repeatedly identifying and decompressing the files.
+This process demonstrated using the correct commands and order is important to extract hidden information.